1 in 3 Can Barely Afford Medical Care

-Along with issues of income and worry regarding having enough money comes the issue of medical care.
-What had been a huge source of annuity premium for me is now changing.
-While this target market is still my target market, I now must be very careful because money now has to be set aside for medical expenses that in the past was always covered by insurance.
+Along with issues of income and worry regarding having enough money comes the case of medical care.
+What had been a huge source of annuity premiums for me is now changing.
+While this target market is still my target market, I now must be cautious because money now has to be set aside for medical expenses that were always covered by insurance in the past.

-A recent report by the Kaiser Foundation focused on the change this target market is facing and the increasing demand for money form the family budget.
+A recent report by the Kaiser Foundation focused on the change this target market is facing and the increasing demand for money from the family budget.

 More Americans have health insurance, but they’ve also become increasingly worried over the past two years about how to pay for every aspect of their medical care.